MEED celebrates pioneering Middle East news for 69 years

 By mid-1986, when it was acquired by Emap, MEED had far outgrown its early role of monitoring published news reports.
 It had a staff of 20 full-time journalists and 12 researchers and newsroom assistants, with more than 30 correspondents overseas, mostly in the Middle East itself.

-The newsletter of the early days became a weekly magazine, and then, as the face of media changed, transformed into a subscription-based online business intelligence service, which now publishes a monthly magazine, MEED Business Review.
+The newsletter of the early days became a weekly magazine, and then, as the media landscape changed, it transformed into a subscription-based online business intelligence service, which now publishes a monthly magazine, MEED Business Review.
 The business also includes MEED Projects, a subscription-only service offering in-depth project tracking through its database; and MEED Insight, MEED’s premium research division.

 Today, MEED is owned by GlobalData, a data analytics and consulting company, headquartered in London, UK, that acquired MEED Media from Ascential PLC in December 2017.
 The business is still growing, with more than 60 members of staff in its Dubai office.